chriszf/datascience/README.md

                  {"song_id": "SOBFOVM12A58A7D494", "plays": 1} ]}

 We've provided a file, `user.py` which has a base upon which to build the mechanism provided above.
 Loop through all the lines in `train_triplets.txt`, when you encounter a new `user_id`, construct a new dictionary to be inserted into the collection.

+Similar to the `songs` collection, you may want to erase the collection before inserting records, starting afresh when you run the program.

 ## What's Next
 From this tutorial, you should now have a mongo database named `datascience` filled with two collections, `users` and `songs`, containing all the information you need to explore the dataset.
 You also have enough experience building different views of the dataset, should you need to organize it differently.
 As a further exercise, you might try building an index of songs by the artist or album they're on.
 Now you're ready to attempt clustering techniques to create a recommendation system, but that's a topic for another tutorial...